canorve/GALFITools/docs/usage.rst

 **Video Tutorials**
 ---------------------

-For the videos, please turn on English subtitles.
+For the videos, click on the images and turn on English subtitles.

 Here is a tutorial video for galaxy NGC720 using GALFITools: